slo-kan/Team-Rocket/reports/week03.md

+# Team Rocket Weekly Report - Week 3

+Hello.
+This is the weekly report for Team Rocket's Bird Tracking app.
+The following are the tasks that we have worked on this week and ones that we have planned to work on for the coming week.

+## Progress this week

-    We formed a team and decided on our team name and logo.
+*  We formed a team and decided on our team name and logo.

-    We assumed our roles and responsibilities and fixed on a time slot convenient for us to further discuss and assig ourselves tasks every week.
-The assumed roles mainly imply the area of ones responsibility.
+*  We assigned individual and collective roles and responsibilities for our team members and fixed on times convenient for us to further discuss those ideas and tasks every week.
+The assumed roles mainly imply the area of one's responsibility.
-    Vasudev will  decide on design patterns and implement the required features.
+    *  Vasudev will decide on design patterns and implement the required features.
-    Lokesh is supposed to  manage the development life-cycle, assigning times and bounds for features and tasks.
+    *  Lokesh is supposed to manage the development life-cycle, assigning times and bounds for features and tasks.
-    Rahul helps  with programming tasks and laying out testing strategies once the app reaches a stage where it must be tested for any bugs or issues.
+    *  Rahul is tasked with helping with programming tasks and laying out testing strategies once the app reaches that stage.
-    Sreepradh has assumed the responsibility of seeing all the documentation completed in addition to helping with some programming tasks.
+    *  Sreepradh has assumed responsibility of seeing to it that all the documentation is completed in addition to helping out with programming tasks.
-    We have started working on user interface.
+*  In addition to this, we have started working on the user interface, deciding on how the app should be laid out and what screens should serve what purpose.

+## Plans for the next week

+*

+## Meeting agenda

+*